960Subhamsingh/MYSQL-main/MYSQL Question.md

 **60. **

-## Ater:- commend is used to add, modify or drop columns in an existing table.
+## Alter:- commend is used to add, modify or drop columns in an existing table.

 **60. How do you add a new column named country of type varchar(50) to the langauege table ?**